hakwes/XSocketsDemo1/README.md

 A realtime communication SPA based on XSockets.NET, Wijmo, KnockoutJS, TwitterBootstrap and EF CF MSSQL as DataSource

+# Not only websockets!
+This demo has a fallback and even works in IE

 ## What this?
 This project was created on demand from a XSockets.NET user.